brian-yang/table-parser-opencv/README.md

 # spreadsheet-images
 Take lab reports or any papers with tables in them, and instantly extract those tables and convert them to Excel spreadsheets.

+## Disclaimer
+The textcleaner script was made by Fred Weinhaus.
+To use the textcleaner script in this repository for commercial use, redistribute it on the Internet, integrate it into free applications on the Internet, etc. you must contact Fred at fmw@alink.net for permission, or else you cannot use the textcleaner script.
+See the textcleaner file for more details.
+Users who use or fork this project have my permission to use and modify the rest of the files in this project, just not the textcleaner script.

 ## Installation
 1. Install Tesseract OCR (used to recognize the text in the tables).
     - `sudo apt-get install tesseract-ocr libtesseract-dev libleptonica-dev`